Front for National Salvation

-The Front for National Salvation (FRONASA) was a Ugandan rebel group led by Yoweri Museveni.
+The Front for National Salvation (FRONASA) was an Ugandan rebel group led by Yoweri Museveni.
 The group factually emerged in 1971, although it was formally founded in 1973.
 FRONASA, along with other militant groups such as Kikosi Maalum (led by Milton Obote), formed the Uganda National Liberation Front (UNLF) and its military wing the Uganda National Liberation Army (UNLA) in 1979 to fight alongside Tanzanian forces against Idi Amin.

 History

 Emergence and early operations

 FRONASA originated as a group of militant left-leaning intellectuals led by Yoweri Museveni.
 Its founding members mostly were ex-followers of President Milton Obote who had fallen out with him.
 The group's membership belonged to the Banyankole and Banyarwanda peoples.
 When Obote was overthrown during the 1971 Ugandan coup d'état, resulting in Idi Amin's assumption of the Ugandan Presidency, the Ugandan left split.
 Some decided to cooperate with Amin, while others went into exile to organize a militant resistance.
 Strongly opposed to Amin's regime, Museveni and his small group of comrades decided to team up with Obote's faction despite their previous disagreements.

 Museveni's group was based in Tanzania and covertly supported by its host country in various ways.
 The insurgents repeatedly entered Uganda to gather intelligence and carry out sabotage missions.
 In August 1971, Museveni's force attempted to set up a guerrilla base on Mount Elgon, but its undisciplined and barely trained fighters were quickly discovered and arrested by Ugandan security forces.
 The group consequently sent 30 fighters to train with FRELIMO in Mozambique.
 At the time, FRELIMO was allied with the Tanzanian government which facilitated the Mozamicans' contacts with Museveni.
 After their training, these cadres infiltrated Uganda.
 In 1972, Museveni's fighters took part in an attempted invasion of Uganda by Obote-led insurgents.
 The attack failed completely, however, and the rebels suffered heavy losses.